With QB Coan out, No. 12 Irish beat No. 18 Badgers 41-13

 Notre Dame got a strip sack by Jayson Ademilola on Wisconsin’s next possession, and Isaiah Foskey recovered on the Badgers 46.

-The Irish capitalized behind Pyne, who completed four straight passes, including a 16-yard slant to Kevin Austin for a touchdown that made it 24-13 with 9:34 left.
+Pyne followed with four straight completions, including a 16-yard slant to Kevin Austin for a touchdown that made it 24-13 with 9:34 left.

-Pyne celebrated his first career touchdown pass with a Conor McGregor-style strut, and he also pumped his fist.
+Pyne celebrated his first career touchdown pass with a Conor McGregor-style strut and fist pump.

 THE TAKEAWAY

 Notre Dame: Freshman Tosh Baker started at left tackle and struggled mightily, giving way at times to Joe Alt, another freshman.
-The Irish offensive line has had a hard time replacing four players currently on NFL rosters and now has allowed 20 sacks in four games.
-They allowed 25 in 12 games last season when they reached the playoff.
+The Irish have allowed 20 sacks in four games.
+They allowed 25 in 12 games last season.
+The Irish ran for 3 yards.

-Wisconsin: Mertz threw his first touchdown pass of the season, but was otherwise ineffective.
+Wisconsin: Mertz threw his first touchdown pass of the season, but was otherwise ineffective, going 18 for 41 for 240 yards.
 The sophomore isn’t Wisconsin’s only problem on offense, but he is most definitely one of them.

-Mertz threw a Pick-6 that Jack Kiser returned 69 yards with 2:13 left, and another to Drew White (48 yards) with 54 seconds left.
+Coach Paul Chryst said he needs to call better plays to put his quarterback in position to succeed.

+“We know that we’re inconsistent, that it’s a struggle and the best way to approach that is to own our part in it and then together we can try to fix it,” Chryst said.

 NEXT UP